Download This Sample

 Sign Me Up

 Bears are large mammals that eat mostly meat, with the exception of panda bears which are herbivores and live also entirely on bamboo.
 The list below covers some of the basic facts about bears.

 - Bears are large mammals that eat mostly meat and fish.
 Many bears also eat plants, bulbs, and insects.

-- The polar bear eats mostly meat, and is classified as carnivores, while the panda feeds almost entirely on bamboo and is classified as an herbivore.
+- The polar bear eats mostly meat and is classified as carnivores, while the panda feeds almost entirely on bamboo and is classified as a herbivore.
 The six other species of bear eat both plants and animals and are classified as omnivorous.

 - There are only eight living species of bears and they can be found throughout most of the world.